jonmchan/pseudo_kiosk/README.md

-# KioskLock
+# PseudoKiosk

-KioskLock provides the ability to lock down a rails application to only a specified whitelist of endpoints during a session.
+PseudoKiosk is a play on words in that its object is to turn a session into a fake kiosk while similarly working like the unix sudo command in switching users temporarily.
+Instead of granting elevated privileges, PseudoKiosk gives the ability to limit access to the application during workflows which involve physically passing a device with elevated permissions to an unknown or untrusted user.
+PseudoKiosk provides the ability to lock down a rails application to only a specified whitelist of endpoints during a session.
 The kiosk can be quickly and easily unlocked by passing a kiosk code.

 The motivating user scenario for this is a mobile, tablet, or kiosk device where data input must be received from an untrusted user while the device is mainly used by a privileged user (such as a cashier in a POS system).
-With KioskLock, the device can be safely passed to the end customer to input his/her own information without fear of accidently or malicously utilizing the main user's elevated privileges.
+With PseudoKiosk, the device can be safely passed to the end customer to input his/her own information without fear of accidently or malicously utilizing the main user's elevated privileges.

 After the form has been successfully submitted, a simple friendly unlock screen is provided for the privileged user to quickly unlock the kiosk and continue the workflow.